ncatlab/nlab-content/pages/714.md

 regarded as a category equipped a homotopy invariant structure, as discussed in more detail in the example sections of the entry [[evil]].

-But he notion of dagger category is perfectly reasonable from an homotopy theoretic point of view.
+But the notion of dagger category is perfectly reasonable from an homotopy theoretic point of view.
 This is because the model category $DCat$ is a [[combinatorial model category]].
 It follows, by a general result, that the notion of of dagger category is homotopy essentially algebraic